-Logos and certifications from government agencies provides the illusion of oversight from the authorities thus proving legitimacy.
+Logos and certifications from government agencies provide the illusion of oversight from the authorities, thus proving legitimacy.
 This, however, is just strategic movements made by the corporate players in the company to cover up the actions and damaging activities that they are doing behind closed doors while improving the corporate reputation and brand image.

 10. Green projects

-Furthermore, they often place emphasis on the ecological projects rather than the existence of the projects themselves.
-Companies also at times make substantial donations to environmental projects to appear socially responsible and also have a good reputation.
+Furthermore, they often place emphasis on ecological projects rather than the existence of the projects themselves.
+Companies also, at times, make substantial donations to environmental projects to appear socially responsible and also have a good reputation.

 11. Feedback loops

 This is done by using the feedback of the consumers to create the desired image.
 It encompasses using customer feedback by companies through surveys and focus groups of what they feel and deem fit to be placed in the category of green products.
 The information is then used in advertisements to satisfy the consumer’s needs, increasing the rate of purchase.
 Fascinatingly, the advertisers do not usually air out negative feedback.

 The materials and manufacturing techniques used to make the products are overly exaggerated to be those that conserve natural resources, energy and the environment.
 Companies claim they use green solutions during the process of manufacturing or when they operate their businesses.

 Eventually, this will produce products that have been examined for any environmental impacts during every step of the production process, including the input of raw materials.